 Just like we did then, we must also now assume the duty of standing up for the truth.
 We shall not hesitate to tell the world that the Iranian nuclear agreement is a threat not only to Israel but to the entire world.
 The Jewish state, in turn, will do what is needed to protect its citizens.

-Ambassador Danny Danon served as Israel’s 17th Permanent Representative to the United Nations, Minister of Science and Technology and Deputy Minister of Defense.
-He is currently chairman of the World Likud.
+Ambassador Danny Danon, chairman of World Likud, served as Israel’s 17th Permanent Representative to the United Nations, Minister of Science and Technology and Deputy Minister of Defense.

 This article first appeared in Israel Hayom.